-Brenda is also a Research Associate in the Department of Information Systems, Rhodes University (RU), South Africa, having lectured there for nine years, prior to which she ran the Computer Based Education Unit at Rhodes for 5 years.
-While at RU, Brenda established and led a research group in Advanced Learning Technologies, as well as designing and implementing a post-graduate coursework module in ALT for IS and CS honours students, both at RU and University of Fort Hare.
+Brenda is also a Research Associate in the Department of Information Systems, Rhodes University (RU), South Africa, having lectured there for nine years, prior to which she ran the Computer-Based Education Unit at Rhodes for 5 years.
+While at RU, Brenda established and led a research group in Advanced Learning Technologies, as well as designing and implementing a post-graduate coursework module in ALT for IS and CS honors students, both at RU and University of Fort Hare.

 Click to join the class: Exploring Online and Blended Modes of delivery in the African context

 In line with international trends, the variety and blend of modes of education provision or delivery in higher education in Africa has expanded rapidly.
 However, in order to maintain a pragmatic approach within the given context, and preserve the integrity of the teaching and learning environment, factors influencing the choice and extent of the blend should be identified and explored.
 With this in mind, consideration needs to be given not only to the extent of spatial or temporal separation of teacher and learner, but also the extent to which digital technology could or should be used to support teaching and learning in a course or programme.
 Balancing the tension between identified influencing factors would inform the design of a teaching and learning intervention.
 We could ask ourselves the question: Are MOOCs in their current form an appropriate mode for learners within the sub-Saharan Africa context?